Jeffery Whisenhunt, Union County Career Center

 Sung, K. H. (1982).
 The effects of differentially structured lesson plans on the elementary

-general music teaching behavior of sophomore music education students
+general music teaching behavior of sophomore music education students (Doctoral

 dissertation).
 ProQuest Dissertations & Theses Global.